adamjgrant/Amadeus/README.md

 # Amadeus
 ## CSS Variable Conventions

 Conceived as a convention for future versions of [Kickstart](http://getkickstart.com), Amadeus is a set of conventions to keep your CSS variables organized and intuitive.
+These are not conventions for CSS *classes* however.

 Inspired by recommendations from [CSS Tricks](http://css-tricks.com/strategies-keeping-css-specificity-low/?utm_content=bufferdc5e1&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer).

 This documentation uses the Sass syntax, however these conventions are compatible with any CSS pre-processor.
 Love it or hate it, you can do something about it!
 Start a discussion in the Issues and let's evolve these conventions together.